upstarter/upstarter/README.md

 <!-- ![](./particle-background.gif) -->
-### Hi there, I'm Eric Steen, Product Architect, Business & Economic Scientist  👋
+### Hi there, I'm Eric Steen, Product Architect, Business, Finance & Economic Scientist  👋

 - 👯 I’m looking to collaborate on AI-Fintech projects and/or lead the development of new web/mobile projects.